Research Identity for Academics: How to Clarify Your Scholarly Voice and Research Trajectory

 Why Research Identity Shapes Your Career

-A research identity is a more than a summary of what you study, it’s a strategic narrative that gives coherence to your scholarship.
+A research identity is more than a summary of what you study, it’s a strategic narrative that gives coherence to your scholarship.

 It helps